Kink.com: Acquisition of the San Francisco Armory

 In late 2006, Kink.com purchased the San Francisco Armory for $14.5 million, for use as a production studio.
 A group known as the Mission Armory Community Collective formed to oppose Kink.com's use of the building and in early February 2007 held a public protest in front of the building.

 At one point, there were plans to demolish part of the building to make way for a condominium development.
 Such news brought in supporters who welcomed Kink.com's preservation of the historic building as part of an overall attempt to revitalize and bring back business to the area, without altering the appearance of the historic building.

 San Francisco mayor Gavin Newsom also expressed concern over the Kink.com purchase, and scheduled a special meeting of the San Francisco Planning Commission in March 2007 to review the company's use of the building.
 The meeting was well-attended by both supporters and opponents of the Kink.com purchase.
 One opponent, anti-pornography campaigner Melissa Farley compared the images produced by Kink.com to images of prisoner abuse at Abu Ghraib, and testified against the purchase.

 The San Francisco Planning Commission ruled that Kink.com was not in violation of any law or zoning requirement.

 Although Kink.com has stated that its activities would be invisible to the surrounding neighborhood, La Casa de las Madres, a neighboring women's shelter, announced that they would be leaving the location because of the media scrutiny of Kink.com's presence.
-In addition to utilizing the Armory for its own productions, Kink.com also rents space in the historic building to local independent filmmakers to use as locations in non-pornographic narrative films and videos.
+In addition to utilizing the Armory for its own productions, Kink.com also rented space in the historic building to local independent filmmakers to use as locations in non-pornographic narrative films and videos.

 By 2013, Kink.com was converting rooms at the Armory into webcam studios that independent webcam models could rent.
 In January 2017, Kink.com announced that it would cease to use the Armory for film production.

 In 2018, Acworth sold the Armory for $65 million.